 Students interested in this major need to meet the requirements for admission to the College of Liberal Arts and Sciences.

 Admission Requirements Tabs

 In addition to having nearly 500 student organizations, Iowa students choose from multiple living-learning communities, study abroad programs, and undergraduate research opportunities.

-You'll be encouraged to incorporate material from the department’s excellent lecture series into your course work, to attend the Classics Coffee Hours, and to join Clava, the undergraduate classics club, or Eta Sigma Phi, the classics honor society.
+You'll be encouraged to incorporate material from the department’s excellent lecture series into your course work, to attend the Classics Coffee Hours, and to join Eta Sigma Phi, the classics honor society.

-The department has close ties to the ongoing Roman frontier excavations at Nijmegen in the Netherlands and with others in Greece and Italy.
+The department has close ties to the ongoing Roman frontier excavations at Nijmegen in the Netherlands and with others in Israel, Greece, and Italy.
 You may apply to join these excavations in the summer; financial aid is available.

 In addition, the University supports the American School of Classical Studies at Athens and the American Academy in Rome, making these facilities available to faculty and students.

 Classics faculty have earned national and international recognition for their publications and have been honored for their contributions in teaching and in service to the profession.
 They have particular strengths in the study of Greek and Roman drama, education, history, religion, rhetoric, philosophy, poetry, and material culture.
 Faculty members edit and publish the scholarly journal Syllecta Classica.